-The Top 13 Best Top-Down RPGs That Are Absolutely Incredible - Gameranx
+The Top 15 Best Top-Down RPGs That Are Absolutely Incredible - Gameranx

 Developer: Square

-Platform: Super Nintendo Entertainment System, Nintendo DS
+Platform: Super Nintendo Entertainment System, Nintendo DS, PC, Android, iOS, PlayStation via PlayStation Network

 Release Date: March 1995

-No words really need to be said about this game, do they?
-Many an hour has been spent playing this game during the 90s, and the nostalgia this has brought when thinking about it again has flooded over us like a warm summer breeze.
-And what a story as well by the way, it follows a group of adventurers who travel through time to prevent a global catastrophe, it doesn’t get better than that – those are just some stone-cold facts.
-This SNES game is the first in the Chrono series and comes with a very noticeable Dragon Ball aesthetic to its characters, it all adds up to an absolute classic of a game that is very much worth revisiting if you ever want to relive those youthful, carefree days, and easily one of the best top-down RPGs of all time.
+No words really need to be said about this game.
+Many an hour was spent playing this game in the 90s, and the nostalgia it brings when thinking about it again is almost too much to handle.
+The story follows a group of adventurers who travel through time to prevent a global catastrophe.
+This SNES game is the first in the Chrono series and comes with a very noticeable Dragon Ball aesthetic to its character.
+This is a classic game that is very much worth revisiting if you ever want to relive those youthful, carefree days, and easily one of the best top-down RPGs of all time.
+If you’ve never played it, there’s no time like the present.

 #1 The Legend of Zelda: A Link to the Past